bsmith89/longev-mgen/doc/submission.md

 family _Muribaculaceae_,
 as well as the finished genome for _Muribaculum intestinale_ strain YL27.

+To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified in these mice [@Smith2019], the per-library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
+Pearson correlation coefficients between the fraction of reads mapped and species relative abundance were above 0.86 for all MAGs,

 +----------+-----------------+-------------+-----------+----------+---------+---------+-------------------------+
 | Genome   | Completeness^1^ | Scaffolds   | Length^2^ | N50      | GC      | in      | Top nr BLAST            |
 |  / MAG   |                 |             |           |          |         | Smith   | Hit                     |